chanmj96/Wumpus_World/README.md

 Wumpus_World
 ==============

-Hunt the Wumpus is an early video game where the player navigates a cave in search for gold avoiding dangerous monsters (Wumpus) and bottomless pits.
-In modern studies of intelligent systems, this world is very often modeled using various programming languages where the computer tries to intelligently find gold without being killed.
+Hunt the Wumpus is an early video game where the player navigates a cave in search for gold while avoiding dangerous monsters (Wumpus) and bottomless pits.
+This world is very often modeled in modern studies of intelligent systems, where the goal is to improve the AI of a computer which tries to find gold without being killed.
 This is my implementation of a Wumpus World solution in the C++ programming language.

 Requirements
 ------------